Asymptotically Optimal Fixed-Budget Best Arm Identification with Variance-Dependent Bounds: Introduction

 \section{Introduction}

-We consider adaptive experiments with multiple treatment arms, such as arms of a slot machine, various therapies, and distinct unemployment assistance programs.
-Rather than performing hypothesis testing or estimating the average treatment effect (ATE), our focus is on identifying the best treatment arm, which is a treatment arm with the highest expected outcome.
-This problem is called best arm identification (BAI), which is an instance of the stochastic multi-armed bandit (MAB) problem \citep{Thompson1933,Lai1985}.
-In this study, we consider \emph{BAI with a fixed budget} to minimize the expected simple regret after a fixed number of rounds of an adaptive experiment called a \textit{budget} \citep{Bubeck2009,Bubeck2011,Audibert2010}.
+We consider adaptive experiments with multiple treatment arms, such as slot machine arms, different therapies, and distinct unemployment assistance programs.
+In industrial applications, interactive learning with human feedback for identifying a treatment arm with the highest expected outcome (best treatment arm) is of great interest.
+This problem is known as the best arm identification (BAI) problem and is a variant of the stochastic multi-armed bandit (MAB) problem \citep{Thompson1933,Lai1985}.
+In this study, we investigate \emph{fixed-budget BAI}, where we aim to minimize the expected simple regret after a fixed number of rounds of an adaptive experiment known as a \textit{budget} \citep{Bubeck2009,Bubeck2011,Audibert2010}.
+In particular, we focus on the worst-case performance of BAI strategies to reflect the uncertainty of human feedback.

 In our setting, a decision maker sequentially draws one of the treatment arms based on past observations in each round of an adaptive experiment and recommends an estimated best treatment arm for future experimental subjects after the experiment.
-We measure the performance of a strategy of the decision maker using the expected simple regret, which is a difference between the maximum expected outcome that could be achieved given full knowledge of distributions of the treatment arms and an expected outcome of a recommended treatment arm by the strategy.
+We measure the performance of the decision maker's strategy using the expected simple regret, which is the difference between the maximum expected outcome that could be achieved with complete knowledge of the distributions and the expected outcome of the treatment arm recommended by the strategy.
+Due to the inherent uncertainty, we evaluate the performance using the worst-case criterion among a given class of bandit models \citep{Bubeck2011}.
+For nonparametric bandit models with finite variances, we derive worst-case lower bounds.
+The lower bound's leading factor is characterized by the variances of potential outcomes.
+We then propose the Two-Stage (TS)-Hirano-Imbens-Ridder (HIR) strategy and show that it is asymptotically minimax optimal, meaning that the leading factor of its worst-case expected simple regret matches that of the lower bound.

+In \citet{Bubeck2011}, worst-case lower bounds for the expected simple regret are derived for bandit models with bounded supports.
+These lower bounds only rely on the boundedness of the bandit models and do not depend on any other distributional information.
+In this study, we derive lower bounds that depend on the variances of the bandit models, which require the use of distributional information for an optimal strategy.
+Our lower bounds are based on change-of-measure arguments using the Kullback-Leibler (KL) divergence, which has been used to derive tight lower bounds in existing studies \citep{Kaufman2016complexity}.
+Note that the variance appears as the second-order expansion of the KL divergence.